jacquetc/skribisto/README.md

 The source language is en_US (american english), the file is [src/translations/skribisto_en_US.ts](https://github.com/jacquetc/skribisto/blob/master/src/translations/skribisto_en_US.ts) from the "develop" branch.
 The en_US translation file is the only translation updated when a new to-be-translated sentence is added on the source code.

-There is no need to manualy use Qt's lupdate or lrelease.
+There is no need to manually use Qt's lupdate or lrelease.
 Any push request with any translation file other than skribisto_en_US.ts will be rejected.

 Each time the project is built, skribisto_en_US.ts is automatically updated.
 Moreover, all the languages are compiled in ".qm" files at build time.